dougmac3/KES_AEScriptsInfo/README.md

 [⬆ back to index](#not-recommended)

 <a name="removeLicense"></a>
-### Remove License
+### Remove / Deactivate License
-  This will remove the local license or deactivate a server license Link this to a button in the UI but preferably in a separate help or info UI
+  This will remove the local license or deactivate a server license Link this to a `Deactivate License` button in the UI but preferably in a separate help or info UI
 > *No return*

   ```javascript